pyramid of Prasat Thom in 2005 before clearance of vegetation

 Map of Koh Ker City

 Koh Ker is a very important Khmer archaeological site which is undergoing development for tourism.
 Up till late 2004 the roads were extremely difficult and only a very few determined people had ever been there. up to tat time .
 In 2004/05 a new road linking Beng Mealea was cut through the forest.
-This new road is mostly tarmacked and will eventually go to the Thai Border at O’Samach.
-This new road now makes Koh Ker accessible as a long day trip.which we can combine with Beng Melaea.
+This new road is mostly tarmacked and goes to the Thai Border at O’Samach.
+This road now makes Koh Ker accessible as a long day trip.which we can combine with Beng Melaea.
 As at August 2010, the site of Koh Ker is still off the main tourist trail.
 There are no buses or public transport so car, van or motor bike or pickup trucks are the only ways to get here.
 By car or 4Wd, Koh Ker takes 2 hours from Siem Reap.
 There are few tourist facilities as present; just some open air food stalls and a new WC block which opened in January 2007.
 This remote area has no major towns and only a small village in cleared forest nearby.
 Accommodation is in a few basic lodgings in Sray Yong 10kms to the south.
-Electric supply is limited to a few hours in the evening.
 The map shows the main temple sites.
 If you want a more details map Please contact us and we can send at a higher resolution

 Peace of Angkor Remote Cambodia Tours Peace Of Angkor Have been at the cutting edge of remote tourism since 2004 when we ran our first tours to Beng Mealea, villages on the Tonle Sap lake and Preah Vihear.
 We have continually pushed the boundaries of what is possible; way beyond most tour companies.
 Our unrivaled Remote and photographic experience means; anyone who has any interest in photographing remote Cambodia will have an incredible experience that no other tour company can match!